-It seems the wireless retail industry is teeming with buzz words these days.
+It seems the retail industry is teeming with buzz words these days.
 Not only do you have to know your omnichannel from your IoT but many of these terms can mean different things depending on who you ask.
 The latest concept everyone is talking (and confused) about is endless aisle.

-However, there are at least two different ways you can implement an endless aisle approach.
+There are at least two different ways you can implement an endless aisle approach.

-1. Endless aisle as order fulfillment (aka drop ship)
+Endless aisle as order fulfillment (aka drop ship)

 This is the basic approach to endless aisle.
-Endless aisle as a fulfillment model, or what some are referring to as drop ship, is the practice of equipping your sales associates with access to third-party suppliers and/or your e-commerce product.
+Endless aisle as a fulfillment model, or what some refer to as drop ship, is the practice of equipping your sales associates with access to third-party suppliers and/or your e-commerce product.
 Sales reps can present these options to the customer either as they are shopping or if the customer approaches a sales rep looking for a specific item that is either out of stock or not typically carried in store.
 They can then order the desired item for the customer and have it shipped.

-2. Endless aisle as an interactive kiosk
+Endless aisle as an interactive kiosk

 Endless aisle as an interactive kiosk takes the above definition and goes a step further.
 You may hear this referred to as a “virtual shelf” or “endless shelf.”
 By using customer-facing, interactive touchscreens to display your entire product catalog, and the entire product catalog of your suppliers, you can empower shoppers to browse, discover, and purchase all on their own.
 Customers aren’t dependent on interactions with a sales associate (some people will opt to go elsewhere before asking a rep or wait for a sales associate to be free) and you don’t have to rely on sales associates remembering to offer the virtually available product.
 It can be difficult to train sales staff to break old habits of preferring to sell the stock they have on hand – even when it’s not a perfect match for what the customer initially came in for.